chiragatal/esp-lowcode-matter/README.md

 ### Start Development

+Wait for the `LowCode is Ready` message in the terminal.

 Out of the box, LowCode offers some products in `esp-lowcode-matter/products` folder.
 Start by clicking the "Select Product" button on the **bottom of the screen (status bar)**.

 ![Status Bar](./docs/images/status_bar.png)